DrZomboss64/LEButBestUi/README.md

-Sup this is a LE but with better ui and also the assets images is not my is a others engine.

-## Credits

-Mic'd Up Team
-* Mod Creator: Verwex

-* Additional Programmers: KadeDev, Ash237, Haya, TentaRJ and Rozebud

-* Additional Artists: Sector03

-Saw Engine Team
-* Mod Creator: M.A.
-Jigsaw

-FNF Beat Team
-* Main Programmer: Luis Com S

-* Additional Programmer: Gui iago

-* Director / Artist: AquaStrukr

-* Artist: NoobZiito

-* Logo: Cranile

-* Guns Mania Chart: Cyaan

-* Rich Predence Header Design: asho

-* Menu Remix: Lenineth

-## Some Code

-Kade!Engine
-* New Options: YOUK-dev for Flash on x10 combo Gf voice on x10 combo

-## And that's all I guess.

 ![Logo](art/Logo.png)

 This is the repository for Leather Engine, an engine created for making and playing mods for Friday Night Funkin'.